I saw an average Joe fly a jetpack and nobody died

 JetPack Aviation has been working on a functional jetpack for well over a decade.
 About two years ago, company CEO David Meyman flew the JB-9 prototype around the Statue of Liberty in a viral video.
 Now that the company has a functional, reliable blueprint for a jet-powered backpack, it's focusing more on the creation of a parachute safety system.
 To develop it, it's seeking traditional investors and running a crowdfunding campaign on Start Engine for smaller, individual investments.

 I wondered what the future might hold for a jetpack that runs on fossil fuels, but JetPack Aviation says it's also working on an electric pack.
-The Daily Mail, reported in 2016 that JetPack Aviation might sell an electric version of the JB-10 this year to "well qualified buyers" for around $250,000 -- that's approximately £198,380 or AU$331,200.
+The Daily Mail, reported in 2016 that JetPack Aviation might sell an electric version of the JB-10 this year to "well qualified buyers" for around $250,000 (approximately £198,380 or AU$331,200).
 So my jetpack dreams might be closer than I think, so long as I can raise the cash.

 Imagine grabbing your briefcase, unplugging and putting on your pack, taking off to work from your sidewalk.
 You'd be the envy of your office.
 Of all the offices.
 Everywhere.
 Forever.